axelvanherle/ZMQ-Benternet-NP/README.md

 There is also a chat service where users can chat to each other.
 These messages are forwarded to everyone, so there is a fully functioning chat server.
 Where everyone can send and receive messages from.

 ## Documentation
-Documentation can be found under the `docs` directory.
+Documentation about the code and how to utilize the service can be found under the `docs` directory.

 ## Showcase
 - [Week 7](https://www.youtube.com/watch?v=MFTyELdtVGo)